kumori-systems/generator-workspace/README.md

 * `@kumori/workspace`: generates an empty workspace with a pre-filled _kumoriConfig.json_ configuration file.
 * `@kumori/workspace:component-express`: generates a component with an express application.
 * `@kumori/workspace:component-hello-world`: generates a component with a simple hello world application.
 This component is used in `@kumori/workspace:project-hello-world` generator.
-* `@kumori/workspace:component-hello-world-v2-datastorage`: generates a component with a simple in-memory key/value datastorage.
+* `@kumori/workspace:component-hello-world-v2-ascii`: generates a component with a simple image to ascii converter.
-* `@kumori/workspace:component-hello-world-fe`: generates a frontend component to access a datastorage using a REST API.
+* `@kumori/workspace:component-hello-world-fe`: generates a frontend component to access the ascii converter using a REST API and a Single Page Application (SPA).
 * `@kumori/workspace:component-javascript`: generates a basic node.js component.
 * `@kumori/workspace:deployment-basic`: generates an empty deployment manifest to deploy an instance of a service.
-* `@kumori/workspace:project-hello-world`: fills the workspace with all the necessary elements ro register a simple Hello World service.
+* `@kumori/workspace:project-hello-world`: fills the workspace with all the necessary elements to register a simple Hello World service.
 Internally uses `@kumori/workspace:component-hello-world` and `@kumori/workspace:service-hello-world` generators.
-* `@kumori/workspace:project-hello-world`: fills the workspace with all the necessary elements ro register a simple Hello World service using a Data Storage.
-Internally uses `@kumori/workspace:component-hello-world-v2-datastorage`, `@kumori/workspace:component-hello-world-v2-fe` and `@kumori/workspace:service-hello-world-v2` generators.
+* `@kumori/workspace:project-hello-world-v2`: fills the workspace with all the necessary elements to register a simple image to ascii converter application.
+Internally uses `@kumori/workspace:component-hello-world-v2-ascii`, `@kumori/workspace:component-hello-world-v2-fe` and `@kumori/workspace:service-hello-world-v2` generators.
 * `@kumori/workspace:resource-vhost`: generates a declaration manifest to register a new domain.
 * `@kumori/workspace:runtime-basic`: generates an empty _Dockerfile_ and manifest to create a new runtime for Kumori components.
 * `@kumori/workspace:service-basic`: generates an empty service topology declaration file.